 "Dominican desserts" is one of the most searched-for terms on our blog.
-We don't really need to explain why they are so popular, but I will: A Dominican lunch meal is only properly ended with a "dulcito" -- an endearing term for desserts in the Dominican Republic usually served with a "cafecito".
+We don't really need to explain why they are so popular, but I will: A Dominican lunch meal is only properly ended with a "dulcito" -- an endearing term for sweets in the Dominican Republic usually served with a "cafecito".

 There are very many Dominican dessert recipes in our blog.
 Most are part of the traditional Dominican repertoire, while others are recipes of my own creation.
 It occurred to me that the best way to welcome anyone looking for Dominican desserts is to present them with the best of our selection.
 Of course, that would be impossible to agree upon, so I'll go with second-best: Most-shared on social media.
 It's a consensus (of sorts), so if anyone has made this decision, it's our readers.